xyfJASON/diffusion-models-pytorch/docs/DDPM.md

 ```

 - To sample on multiple GPUs, replace `python` with `torchrun --nproc_per_node NUM_GPUS`.
-- Use `--respace RESPACE` for faster sampling that skip timesteps.
+- Use `--skip_steps SKIP_STEPS` for faster sampling that skip timesteps.
 - Choose a sampling mode by `--mode MODE`, the options are:
   - `sample` (default): randomly sample images
   - `denoise`: sample images with visualization of its denoising process.
 Use `--n_denoise` to specify the number of images in visualization.